microsoft/vscode-spell-check/README.md

 3. On folder open check every file in the background
 	1. Have an `excludeFilesList` in the options
 4. When adding a word also add plurals/sentence case etc
-5. Have a delay before checking so calls are less eager

 ## Known Issues